christiansassi/embedded-project/README.md

 * **Meter**: the bits are equal to 0 since it was decided to transmit the increment detected by the encoder.
 If we transmitted the measured value, it could have been equal to 0, which would have caused the ESP32 to confuse it as a start/stop bit.
 By sending the increment, we ensure that it will never be equal to 0, as otherwise the meter function would not work.
 In addition, to minimize the number of packets sent, the MSP432 sends a sign bit after the start bit to indicate if the value is positive or negative.
 A value of 1 is used for negative numbers and 2 for positive ones, which allows us to use all 8 bits to represent a positive number.

+> **Note**: using specific values as "system messages" reduces the available range of numbers for the MSP432 and ESP32, as these values may conflict with the more precise encoders.
+For example, using 2 as the sign bit for the meter mode may compromise a sensor with a sensitivity as low as 0.02 centimeters or less, as the system would not be able to distinguish between the sign bit and the actual detected value.
+While it's possible to create a more complex system, it's not necessary for this project due to hardware limitations set by the sensor used.

 > **Note**: due to hardware problems/limitations, the encoder sends the same message twice.
 For this reason, `skip_message` variable in `esp32_uart.cpp` tells the ESP32 to ignore the duplicated message that comes after the first one.

 * **Bubble Level**: the bits have a value of 50, but they can be set to any value above 45 as the Bubble Line transmits values within the range of 0 to 45.
 * **Lidar distance meter**: the logic used for this mode is the same as the one used in the Meter mode.
 However, this time, the roles of the transmitter and receiver are switched.
 In this case, the ESP32 acts as the master and the MSP432 as the slave, as the Lidar sensor is connected to the ESP32.

-> **Note**: due to hardware problems/limitations, the MSP432 has some problems regarding the reception of the messages from the ESP32.
+> **Note**: due to hardware problems/limitations, the MSP432 used for this project was unable to receive UART messages but only to send them.
+For this reason, the Lidar mode will not show the current measurement on the display of the MSP432, but rather on the Web App of the ESP32.
+Additionally, we provide code that can be used on an MSP432 without this problem.
+However, during the testing phase on another MSP432, a data loss issue was also found in the reception of UART messages.
 For this reason, a delay was put in the `_sendMessage(...)` function.

-> **Note**: using specific values as "system messages" reduces the available range of numbers for the MSP432 and ESP32, as these values may conflict with the more precise encoders.
-For example, using 2 as the sign bit for the meter mode may compromise a sensor with a sensitivity as low as 0.02 centimeters or less, as the system would not be able to distinguish between the sign bit and the actual detected value.
-While it's possible to create a more complex system, it's not necessary for this project due to hardware limitations set by the sensors used.

 ### I2C Communication